 (f) Reviewing, discussing, and approving the annual budget prepared by the General Secretary.

 The Executive Committee will also deal with other financial issues, including the IndustriALL’s long-term financial planning, income needs, externally funded projects and the terms of reference for collective bargaining negotiations with staff.

 (g) Overseeing the management of the assets of IndustriALL, including investments and real property.
-Any essential changes concerning the use and disposal of assets shall require approval by 75 percent of the Executive Committee members.
+Any essential changes concerning the use and disposal of assets shall require approval by 75% of the Executive Committee members.

 (h) Reviewing important global political and economic events that have a bearing on the activities of IndustriALL and taking necessary action.

-(i) Examining applications for admission and proposals concerning expulsions and resignations in accordance with these Statutes.
+(i) Deciding on applications for admission and proposals concerning expulsions, and taking note of disaffiliations in accordance with these Statutes.

 (j) Nominating an Acting President from among the Vice-Presidents for the period until the following Congress, in case this office becomes vacant between Congresses.

 (k) Nominating, from among its members, Acting Vice-Presidents for the period until the following Congress, in case any of these offices become vacant between Congresses.